All posts

 Class 4Self-employed trading income6% on profits between $12,570 and $50,270; 2% above $50,270Lower Profits Limit of $12,570

-If HMRC classifies the LLC income as self-employment trading income — which is more likely when the UK owner is actively performing services through the LLC — Class 2 and Class 4 NIC apply on the profits.
+If HMRC classifies the income as self-employment trading income (more likely when you are actively performing services through the LLC), Class 2 and Class 4 NIC apply on the profits.

-The distinction matters.
-A UK founder earning $80,000 through a US LLC faces a materially different NIC bill depending on whether HMRC treats that income as trading profits or as distributions from an opaque entity.
-The irony is that the opaque classification — which creates the double taxation risk described above — also removes the NIC liability, while the transparent classification that would simplify the income tax picture triggers NIC.
+A UK founder earning $80,000 through a US LLC faces a very different NIC bill depending on which classification HMRC lands on.
+The irony: the opaque classification that creates double taxation risk also removes NIC liability.
+The transparent classification that would simplify income tax triggers NIC instead.

 The US-UK Social Security Totalization Agreement

 The US-UK Totalization Agreement prevents double social security contributions.
-Under the agreement, a self-employed individual is generally subject to social security contributions in the country where they reside.
-A UK resident operating a US LLC would pay NIC in the UK, not US self-employment tax (Social Security + Medicare).
+A self-employed UK resident pays NIC in the UK, not US self-employment tax (Social Security + Medicare).

-This applies only if the individual is self-employed.
-If the LLC income is classified as investment income by HMRC, the Totalization Agreement is not relevant — there is no self-employment to assign.
+But this only applies if the individual is self-employed.
+If HMRC classifies the LLC income as investment income, the Totalization Agreement is irrelevant.

 UK Ltd vs US LLC: When Each Structure Makes Sense

-For UK residents, the choice between a UK Ltd and a US LLC is not about formation — it is about where the structural weight of the business sits.
+For UK residents, this choice is not about formation.
+It is about where the structural weight of the business sits.

 FactorUK Ltd (Companies House)US LLC (Single-Member, Wyoming)